abtion/guidelines/employee_manual/Safety_and_security.md

+# Digital Security on our devices and applications

 ## 1password
 A password manager remembering them all for you.
 Logs you into (almost) all our apps.
 Along with a shared vault, will you have storage for your own private passwords.
 In order to keep the shared vault up to date, you are enabled to update new passwords.